Curvature identities on almost Hermitian manifolds and applications: Curvatures of Levi-Civita and Canonical Connections

-At the end of this section, we compute the Ricci curvature of the Levi-Civita connection of an almost K\"ahler manifold and a nearly K\"ahler manifold. \begin{thm} Let $(M,J,g)$ be an almost K\"ahler manifold fixed a unitary frame.
+At the end of this section, we compute the Ricci curvature of the Levi-Civita connection of an almost K\"ahler manifold and a nearly K\"ahler manifold in terms of curvature and torsion for the canonical connection. \begin{thm} Let $(M,J,g)$ be an almost K\"ahler manifold and fixed a local unitary $(1,0)$-frame.
 Then,